2023 Best Value Housing Schools

 Best Schools for Affordable Quality in Housing

 Our 2023 rankings named Brigham Young University - Provo the best value school in the United States for housing students.
-Located in the city of Provo, BYU is a private not-for-profit college with a very large student population.
+Located in the city of Provo, BYU is a private not-for-profit school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at BYU are $6,120 a year.

-In addition to its great value ranking, Texas Tech is in the top 20% of all schools on our Best Housing Schools list.
+As a testament to the quality of education it offers, Texas Tech also is in the top 20% of our Best Housing Schools ranking.

 Read full report on Housing at Texas Tech University